Archive for the 'Bhubaneswar-Berhampur' Category

 Updates on the Gopalpur port project

-Berhampur- Gopalpur- Chhatrapur, Bhubaneswar-Berhampur, CENTER & ORISSA, Ganjam, Ports and waterways, Roads, highways and Bus stands No Comments »
+Berhampur- Gopalpur- Chhatrapur, Bhubaneswar-Berhampur, CENTER & ODISHA, Ganjam, Ports and waterways, Roads, highways and Bus stands 2 Comments »

 Following are excerpts from a Hindu report.
 (Thanks to R. P. Tripathy for the pointer.)